Symmetry and Dirac points in graphene spectrum: Introduction

 \section{Introduction}

-Many interesting physical properties of graphene are consequences of existence of special points in its dispersion relation \cite{Nov_nob10,CasGraphen_rmp09,Katsnelson_graphene,FefWei_cmp14}.
-These points, sometimes referred to as Dirac points, are conical singularities, where two sheets of the dispersion relation touch at a point and are linear in any outward direction.
+Many interesting physical properties of graphene \cite{Nov_nob10,CasGraphen_rmp09,Katsnelson_graphene,FefWei_cmp14}, are consequences of presence of special conical points in the dispersion relation, where its different sheets touch to form a conical singularity.
+These points are often referred to as Dirac points or as diabilical points.

-Most mathematical analysis of the dispersion relation of graphene is performed in physics literature in the tight-binding approximation, starting from the work of Wallace \cite{Wal_pr47} and Slonczewski and Weiss \cite{SloWei_pr58}.
+Most mathematical analyses of the dispersion relation of graphene are performed in physics literature in the tight-binding approximation, starting from the work of Wallace \cite{Wal_pr47} and Slonczewski and Weiss \cite{SloWei_pr58}.
 This is equivalent to modeling the material as a discrete graph with vertices at the carbon molecules' locations and with edges indicating chemical bonds.
-A richer mathematical model for graphene was considered by Kuchment and Post in \cite{KucPos_cmp07}, who studied quantum graphs with potential on edges, arranged to form a honeycomb lattice.
+A richer mathematical model for graphene was considered by Kuchment and Post in \cite{KucPos_cmp07}, who studied honeycomb quantum graphs with even potential on edges.

-The $\R^2$ Schr\"odinger operator $H_\epsilon = -\Delta + \epsilon q(\vec{x})$ with the real-valued potential $q(\vec{x})$ that has honeycomb symmetry was considered by Grushin \cite{Gru_mn09}.
+The Schr\"odinger operator $H_\epsilon = -\Delta + \epsilon q(\vec{x})$ in $\R^2$ with the real-valued potential $q(\vec{x})$ that has honeycomb symmetry was considered by Grushin \cite{Gru_mn09}.
 A condition for a multiple eigenvalue to be a conical point was established and checked in the perturbative regime of a weak potential (small $\epsilon$).
-The multiplicity of the eigenvalue was proved from the symmetry point of view, an approach that we fully develop here.
+The multiplicity two of the eigenvalue was proved from the symmetry point of view, an approach that we fully develop here.

-The case of potential of arbitrary strength was studied by Fefferman and Weinstein \cite{FefWei_jams12}.
-Their results can be schematically broken into three parts: (a) establish that the dispersion relation has a double degeneracy at certain known values of quasi-momenta; (b) establish that for almost all $\epsilon$ the dispersion relation is conical in the vicinity of the degeneracy; (c) prove that the conical singularities survive under weak perturbation destroying some of the symmetries of the potential (namely, the rotational symmetry).
+The case of potential of arbitrary strength was studied by Fefferman and Weinstein \cite{FefWei_jams12} (see also \cite{FefLeeWei_prep16} for further results).
+The results of \cite{FefWei_jams12} can be schematically broken into three parts: (a) establish that the dispersion relation has a double degeneracy at certain known values of quasi-momenta; (b) establish that for almost all $\epsilon$ the dispersion relation is conical in the vicinity of the degeneracy; (c) prove that the conical singularities survive under weak perturbation which destroys some of the symmetries of the potential (namely, the rotational symmetry).
 These results are contained in \cite[Thms 5.1(1), 4.1 and 9.1]{FefWei_jams12} with proofs which are rather technical.